Compare the best rates from 43 car insurance companies in Pennsylvania.

 |No Traffic Tickets||$164||10.48%|

-Young drivers — aged between 16 and 25 — pay very high car insurance rates, with those aged 16-19 paying the most expensive premiums of all.
+Young drivers — aged between 16 and 25 — pay very expensive car insurance rates, with those between the ages of 16 and 19 paying the priciest premiums of all.
 Because of the risk presented by inexperienced drivers, teen drivers pay more than three times the national average for car insurance.
 In Pennsylvania, teen drivers pay $4,834 per year, which aligns with the national teen driver insurance premium average of approximately $4,900.

 |Age||Annual Rate with Parents||Annual Rate Alone|

 If you have a clean driving record — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably pay less for car insurance.
-Conversely, a bad driving record will cause your rates to skyrocket: car insurance premiums typically increase by 44% after a DUI, 35% after an at-fault accident, and 10% after a speeding ticket in Pennsylvania.
+On the other hand, a bad driving record will cause your rates to skyrocket: car insurance premiums typically increase by 44% after a DUI, 35% after an at-fault car accident, and 10% after a speeding ticket in Pennsylvania.
 The post-citation penalties assessed by car insurance companies after DUI violations and at-fault accidents in Pennsylvania align with nationwide averages, but drivers receive lower-than-average rate hikes after speeding tickets.
-If you have a clean driving record, be sure to check for good-driving discounts from your insurer.
+If you have a clean driving record, be sure to check for good-driving discounts from your insurance company.

 |Rating Factor||Annual Rate||% Increase|